DVR H.265 VS H.264

 SVT has been using H.265 in all our DVR since 2018.

+To learn more or book a free consult, contact Security Video Technology (SVT) today.
+We are a nationwide security solutions contractor and security surveillance integrator.
 Security Video Technology (SVT) is a nationwide security solutions contractor and security surveillance integrator.
 We are based out of the greater New Orleans area and service clients primarily along the Gulf Coast Region: Mobile, New Orleans, Baton Rouge, Lafayette, Gulf Port, and Beloxi.